DUI and Driver License Suspension

 Additionally, most states could enforce an administrative license suspension.
 The administrative suspension is completely separate from the criminal portion of a DUI-DWI case and is typically held in a court separate from the criminal case.
 The administrative suspension does not replace any other penalties or suspension that could result from the outcome of the criminal case.

 This automatic, administrative license suspension occurs when a driver has been arrested for drunk or impaired driving and the officer has revoked the driver’s license.
 When this occurs, the driver is typically issued a temporary permit.
-The driver is then allowed a very brief period of time (less than 2 weeks) to file an appeal of this administrative suspension.
+The driver is then allowed 30 calendar days to file an appeal of this administrative suspension.
 If an appeal is filed, the driver will be allowed to continue driving on the temporary permit issued pending the outcome of the administrative hearing.
 If an appeal is not filed, the driver would be facing a license suspension for up to 12 months.

 If you have been arrested for DUI-DWI, don’t wait even a day to speak to a DUI attorney.
 It could be the difference in keeping your driving privileges and a DUI license suspension before your criminal case is even heard.
 Find out if you should file an administrative appeal today by speaking to a knowledgeable DUI lawyer today.